globalcitizen/php-iban/README.md

 Your Help Wanted
 ----------------

- * Work continues on providing a major update to include string internationalization.
-Translators will shortly be appreciated.

  * If you know the URL of __national IBAN, BBAN or national checksum documentation__ from official sources, please let us know at [issue #39](https://github.com/globalcitizen/php-iban/issues/39) and [issue #41](https://github.com/globalcitizen/php-iban/issues/41).
   * __Faroe Islands__ (FO) banks do not respond, neither does the Danish National Bank who referred me to them.
   * __Italy__ (IT) has a custom checksum system we need some help deciphering.
 Note that it is not the [Italian fiscal code](https://en.wikipedia.org/wiki/Italian_fiscal_code_card).